 Purchase Order Financing:

 Small business owners can often begin the funding of a government contract through a “purchase order” financing.
 Under this type of arrangement, the lender purchases the goods directly on behalf of the business, providing up to 100% of the price.
 This arrangement typically works best under a pure distribution contract.
 Ideally, the shipment of goods is direct from the source location to the government agency.
-Shipment may also be to a third party bonded warehouse.
-This way the lender controls the movement of the goods while holding title to them.
+Shipment may also be to a third-party bonded warehouse.
+This way, the lender controls the movement of the goods while holding title to them.
 Hence a liberal lending formula, which may also include financing ancillary costs such as freight, taxes, and storage.

 In situations where the business is taking these goods into a manufacturing process, the lender has to underwrite the company’s ability to perform, and credit may not be as readily available.
 Regardless, it is essential for business owners to begin discussions with a financing partner before the commencement of the activity.
 Ideally, even before executing on a government contract.
-This ensures that financing is in place for every step of the procurement, production and fulfillment cycle.
+This ensures that financing is in place for every step of the procurement, production, and fulfillment cycle.
 They are starting at the very beginning until the completion of orders.

 Work in Progress Funding:

 Financing can also be found for production in the way of work in progress, or WIP funding.
-A narrower specialty compared to purchase order financing, it is arguably financing the point of highest risk in the entire selling cycle.
+A narrower specialty compared to purchase order financing, it’s arguably financing the point of highest risk in the entire selling cycle.
 Lenders will often look to stand in first place on any available collateral to bridge the timing gap between raw material and finished goods.
-They will typically assume the right to step into a manufacturing process, finish the products and sell at liquidation prices under any default event.
+They will typically assume the right to step into a manufacturing process, finish the products, and sell at liquidation prices under any default event.
 This is a conventional approach, and when viewed from the side of the lender, not unreasonable.
 Owners with confidence in their manufacturing capability should feel comfortable with terms set out by the WIP lender.
 While it may be the most stringent part of financing a contract, it is also typically the shortest!

 Accounts Receivable Financing:

 Under an Assignment of Claims arrangement, the finance company is a party to the contract.
-Also, it typically has the rights to follow closely for repayment.
+Also, it typically has the rights to follow carefully for repayment.
 Other rights to follow include ensuring completion of any necessary paperwork and following up with the Payor.
 Having a lending partner that directly receives payment from the customer can create a collaboration.
 Such collaboration is between the lender and the business owner.
-A collaboration that often can prove useful, reducing a collection burden on the enterprise.
+A partnership that often can prove useful, reducing a collection burden on the enterprise.